kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

-- `traceability_link` is a generalized relationship table connecting a source entity to a target entity.
+- `traceability_link` is a general-purpose relationship table connecting a source entity to a target entity.
-- Representative relationship types are `IMPLEMENTED_BY`, `ASSESSED_BY`, `VERIFIED_BY`, and `MITIGATED_BY`.
+- Typical relationship types are `IMPLEMENTED_BY`, `ASSESSED_BY`, `VERIFIED_BY`, and `MITIGATED_BY`.
-- Because this is a polymorphic reference structure, `source_entity_id` and `target_entity_id` may not have physical FKs to business tables; validity by entity type must be checked in the application layer.
+- Because these are polymorphic references, `source_entity_id` and `target_entity_id` may not have physical FKs to the target business tables.
+Validity for each type must be checked at the application layer.

 ---